top of page

 Shooters are requested not to use the target frames nor baffles for holding impromptu targets.

-.
-22 Rifle FUN Shoot – Rules of Engagement
+.22 Rifle FUN SHOOT – Rules of Engagement

 Course Of Fire:

-– metal silhouettes @ 45 yards.
+FS#1 – STANDING – Turkey & Chicken metal silhouettes @ 45 yards.

 FS#2 – SITTING at Bench – paper target @ 50 yds (supported by front rest use only).

-FS#4 – SITTING at Bench – 2 paper bullseye @ 100 metres (supported by front rest use only).
-10 shots to each bullseye.
+FS#4 – SITTING at Bench – 2 paper bullseyes @ 100 metres (supported by front rest use only).

-Once shooters finish firing their 20 rounds, shooters have the option of leaving their rifle at the FS or in the rifle rack.
-Packing-up your rifle (e.g. end-of-Shoot) will occur at whatever shooting bench you occupy.
+Once shooters finish firing their 20 rounds at any FS, shooters have the option of leaving their rifle at the FS or in the rifle rack before proceeding down-range.
+Packing-up your rifle will

 You CAN use a spotting scope when shooting.